 P&O Cruises is Australia's most established cruise brand and a favourite among travellers cruising from Australia and New Zealand.
-Matching the laid-back and fun nature of the Australian market with entertainment galore, a relaxed atmosphere and family-friendly activities on its comfortable ships.
-More recently, P&O have been making strides to up their game in terms of providing affordable luxury and a modern cruising experience from destinations including P & O cruises from Adelaide, Sydney, Brisbane and other ports around the South Pacific. ...
+Matching the laid-back and fun nature of the Australian market, PO cruises offer entertainment galore, a relaxed atmosphere and family-friendly activities on its comfortable ships.
+More recently, P&O has been making strides to up their game in terms of providing affordable luxury and a modern cruising experience from destinations including P & O cruises from Adelaide, Sydney, Brisbane and other ports around the South Pacific. ...
 Read more

-Passengers can expect value for money, friendly staff and plenty to keep them occupied when sailing on the Pacific Pearl, Pacific Dawn, Pacific Jewel, Pacific Aria or Pacific Eden.
+Passengers can expect value for money, friendly staff and plenty to keep them occupied when sailing on the P&O Pacific Dawn, Pacific Explorer, Pacific Jewel, Pacific Aria or Pacific Eden.
 P&O Cruises offer short breaks for cruisers looking for a few days away somewhere local, as well as long getaways for Australians looking to escape Sydney, Brisbane and other locations to the likes of the South Pacific islands, further afield in Australia or over yonder to Asia.

 P&O Australia transports over 100,000 passengers each year on their dream cruise holidays.
 The ships sail from Sydney, Brisbane, Melbourne, Adelaide, Fremantle and even Singapore to cater to as many Australian holiday dreams as possible.

-Pacific Dawn - A part of the fleet since 2007, the Pacific Dawn is P&O Australia's longest-serving vessel among P&O cruise ships.
+- Pacific Dawn - A part of the fleet since 2007, the P&O Pacific Dawn is Australia's longest-serving vessel among P&O cruise ships.
 With room for 2020 passengers, she offers a wonderful cruising experience.

-Pacific Jewel - The Pacific Jewel entered service with P & O in 2009 and carries 1950 passengers.
+- Pacific Jewel - The Pacific Jewel entered service with P & O Cruises in 2009 and carries 1950 passengers.
 She also offers the P&O Edge adventure program, which introduces more than 15 exciting outdoor activities onboard P and O cruise ships.

-Pacific Aria - A new arrival to the P&O fleet, Aria along with her sister ship Eden first set sail in Australia November 2015.
-Aria takes up residence in different parts of Australia, offering passengers a new and modern experience.
+- Pacific Aria - P&O Pacific Aria, along with her sister ship Pacific Eden, first cruises Australia in November 2015.
+Aria takes up residence in different parts of Australia, offering passengers a new and modern P&O cruise experience.

-Pacific Eden - The other new addition to the Pacific fleet, Eden has also come from Holland America and underwent quite a makeover before her November 2015 debut in Australia.
+- Pacific Eden - Pacific Eden comes from the Holland America fleet and underwent quite a makeover before her November 2015 debut in Australia.
 Eden will also move around a bit, delighting passengers with some unique additions to the cruising scene.

 Onboard P&O Cruises

-Although each of P&O Australia's ships are unique, passengers will be pleased to find a number of the same features and highlights incorporated throughout the line.
-All ships have the requisite pool, gym and spa, as well as various sports facilities and fitness classes so cruisers can stay healthy and in shape whilst still indulging on their holiday!
+Although each of P&O Australia's ships is unique, passengers will be pleased to find a number of the same features and highlights incorporated throughout the cruise line.
+All P and O ships have the requisite pool, gym and spa, as well as various sports facilities and fitness classes so cruisers can stay healthy and in shape whilst still indulging on their holiday!

 P&O keep up with active and fun-loving antipodean cruisers with a range of daytime and evening activities, from bingo and quizzes to games on the big outdoor screen, scrapbooking, dance classes and Martini mixology.